apptainer/singularity/README.md

 ## Support

-To get help with SingularityCE, check out the [Community Portal](https://www.sylabs.io/singularity/community/).
+To get help with SingularityCE, check out the community spaces detailed at our [Community Portal](https://www.sylabs.io/singularity/community/).

+See also our [Support Guidelines](SUPPORT.md) for further information about the best place, and how, to raise different kinds of issues and questions.

 For additional support, [contact us](https://www.sylabs.io/contact/) to receive more information.